 Mobile devices can collect a lot of data about their surroundings, including some of the consumer’s most sensitive data: their physical location and behavior.
 This provides business opportunities, but it also comes with risks.
 The challenge is to both persuade your users, and enable them to make an informed decision about opting into your app’s push notifications and granting access to their location.

 This guide helps you to optimize your opt-in strategy and make a great first impression, even with the prompt screens that are introduced with iOS 13.
+You can also check out our accompanying iOS 13 Dev Guide.

 Why you should explain the added value of location data for user experience